qtu-UBC/BEST502-AdvancedLCA-Tutorials/tutorials/GREET/GREET_CCLUB.md

 ---

 ## 📝 Case Study:
-This case study examines the GHG emissions arising from land-use change (LUC) associated with different biofuels, focusing on ethanol production from four biomass feedstocks: corn, corn stover, switchgrass, and Miscanthus.
+This case study examines the GHG emissions arising from land-use change (LUC) associated with different biofuels, focusing on **ethanol production from four biomass feedstocks: corn, corn stover, switchgrass, and Miscanthus**.

 Before beginning the tutorial, let's review the concepts of LUC and its impact by reading the 'Introduction' of [**Understanding options for ILUC mitigation**](https://theicct.org/wp-content/uploads/2021/06/ILUC-Mitigation-Options_ICCT_nov2016_0.pdf).

-To summarize:
+* **Direct land use change (dLUC)**: refers to the situations where the conversion of land use pattern occurs as a result of the demand for feedstock production for biofuel and bioproducts.
-* Direct land use change (dLUC): refers to the situations where the conversion of land use pattern occurs as a result of the demand for feedstock production for biofuel and bioproducts.
+* **Indirect land use change (iLUC)**: refers to the scenarios where the land use pattern changes (e.g., grassland converted to crop land) globally to compensate for the commodity supply which is not fulfilled due to the feedstock production for biofuel and bioproducts locally.

-* Indirect land use change (iLUC): refers to the scenarios where the land use pattern changes (e.g., grassland converted to crop land) globally to compensate for the commodity supply which is not fulfilled due to the feedstock production for biofuel and bioproducts locally.
+---

-### 📥 Step 1: Set Up & Files
+### Step 1: Set Up & Files

 Before we begin, make sure you have:
 - The **CCLUB Excel workbook** (macro-enabled, `.xlsm`).